spyder-ide/spyder/doc/overview.rst

       * working directory
       * command line options
-      * run in a new Python interpreter or in an existing Python/IPython interpreter
+      * run in a new Python interpreter or in an existing Python interpreter or IPython client
       * Python interpreter command line options

     * *code outline explorer*: functions, classes, if/else/try/... statements